richard1912/PasteParty/README.md

 ## API Endpoints

 - `POST /api/paste` - Create a new paste
-- `GET /api/paste/:id` - Get a specific paste (used internally for copy functionality)
+- `GET /api/pastes` - Get all pastes (displayed on homepage)
-- `GET /api/pastes` - Get all pastes
+- `GET /api/paste/:id` - Get a specific paste (internal use for copy functionality)
 - `DELETE /api/paste/:id` - Delete a specific paste
 - `DELETE /api/pastes` - Delete all pastes